entando/entando-docs/vuepress/docs/v6.3.2/tutorials/customize-the-platform/pda-tutorial.md

 - Micro Frontend
 - Process Automation Manager
-- Business Process Modeling Notation
-- Decision Model and Notation

 - Backend for Frontend

 For a discussion of components in the context of deployment, see [PDA Deployment Architecture](../../docs/concepts/pda-architecture.html#pda-mfes).

 ## Micro Frontend

-A micro frontend architecture uses a composition of small frontend apps to develop a web application.
-Instead of writing a large monolith frontend application, the application is broken down into domain specific micro frontends, which are self-contained and can be developed and deployed independently.

-Below is an overview of each micro frontend (MFE) that is available as part of the Entando PDA plugin.
-Details specific to the PAM implementation of an MFE are provided where appropriate.
-MFE behavior and datasources must be defined if the integration layer is extended to other engines or custom implementations.

 Below is an overview of each micro frontend (MFE) that is available as part of the Entando PDA plugin.
 Details specific to the PAM implementation of an MFE are provided where appropriate.
 MFE behavior and datasources must be defined if the integration layer is extended to other engines or custom implementations.